 Peripheral neuropathy can affect balance and movement, but physical therapy may help.
 Medication can help with pain management.

-If diabetes is the underlying cause, keeping blood sugar within a healthy range can help prevent nerve damage getting worse.
+If diabetes is the underlying cause, keeping blood sugar within a healthy range can help prevent nerve damage from getting worse.

 Burning thigh pain